|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 15: To Sevan Monastery, Selim Pass, Karahunj, Tatev, Goris

 Today we will visit Sevan Monastery.
 Located on the Sevan Peninsula, the monastery was built in the 9th century.
 Traveling south along Lake Sevan we will eventually climb up into the mountains and travel through the Selim Pass, where we will visit an ancient but well-preserved caravanserai that was built in 1332.
 Continuing further south we will visit one of the most fascinating places in Armenia and perhaps the world - the megalithic stone structures of Karahunj.
-3500 years older than Stonehenge, scientists believe there is a connection between this ancient observatory and it much more famous English counterpart.
+3500 years older than Stonehenge, scientists believe there is a connection between this ancient observatory and its much more famous English counterpart.
 Our final stop before reaching Goris is the 9th century monastery complex of Tatev, situated on the edge of a deep gorge.
-In the 14th and 15th centuries Tatev Monastery hosted one of the most important Armenian medieval universities, which contributed to the education of science, religion and philosophy; reproduction of books and development of miniature painting.
+In the 14th and 15th centuries Tatev Monastery hosted one of the most important Armenian medieval universities, which contributed to the education of science, religion and philosophy, the reproduction of books and development of miniature painting.
 Once a long and difficult journey, Tatev can now be reached by cable car - the longest ride in the world at 5.7 km (3.5mi).
-Overnight in Goris.

-This morning we visit the cave village of Khndzoresk comprising over 400 cave dwellings hewn into the soft rock along the canyon walls.
+This morning we visit the cave village of Khndzoresk, comprising over 400 cave dwellings hewn into the soft rock along the canyon walls.
 Heading north to Yerevan, we will then explore the Monastery of Noravank, one of the most splendid monuments of medieval Armenia, built in a narrow gorge and surrounded by sheer brick-red cliffs.
-From here, we continue to Areni considered the cradle place of wine making in the world and where you will have a wine-tasting opportunity.
-Our final stop this day is at the Monastery of Khor Virap, and from where we will see the spectacular vista of Mount Ararat.
-Overnight Yerevan.
+From here we continue to Areni, considered the cradle place of wine making in the world and where you will have a wine tasting opportunity.
+Our final stop this day is at the Monastery of Khor Virap, where we will see the spectacular vista of Mount Ararat.

 Day 17: To Geghard, Garni, Yerevan